StarRocks/starrocks/docs/en/integrations/loading_tools/CloudCanal.md

 1. Log in to the [BladePipe Cloud](https://cloud.bladepipe.com/).
 Click **DataSource** > **Add DataSource**.
 2. Select StarRocks as the Type, and fill in the setup form.
    - **Client Address**：The port StarRocks provided to MySQL Client.
-CloudCanal queries the metadata in databases via it.
+BladePipe queries the metadata in databases via it.
    - **Account**: The user name of the StarRocks database.
 The INSERT permission is required to write data to StarRocks.
 If the user doesn't have the INSERT permission, please grant the permission with [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) as a reference.
    - **Http Address**：It is used to receive the request from BladePipe to write data to StarRocks.
 ![image.png](../../_assets/3.11-2.png)